-Trip Planner: USA / California / San Marino / Parks / The Huntington Library, Art Collections, and Botanical Gardens
+Trip Planner: USA / California / San Marino / The Huntington Library, Art Collections and Botanical Gardens

-See The Huntington Library, Art Collections, and Botanical Gardens, an 84 hectare (207 acre) complex, housing 17th to mid-20th century European and American pieces.
+See The Huntington Library, Art Collections and Botanical Gardens, an 84 hectare (207 acre) complex, housing 17th to mid-20th century European and American pieces.
 The library keeps over 7 million items, among which are the first two quartos of "Hamlet" and the "Gutenberg Bible."
 The library also showcases scientific achievements from Newton to Einstein.
 See 18th and 19th century British and French paintings, sculptures and decorative arts, and American paintings, prints, drawings, sculptures, and photographs from the 1690s to the 1950s.
 In a 50 hectares (120 acres) area, visit multiple themed gardens, such as Chinese and Japanese, with lakes and tea shops, a tropical jungle, a garden with over 1,400 types of roses, and a children's garden.
-To visit The Huntington Library, Art Collections, and Botanical Gardens and get the most from your holiday in San Marino, create itinerary details personal to you using our San Marino itinerary planner.
+Discover how to plan a San Marino trip in just a few steps with Inspirock's itinerary builder.

-Create an itinerary including The Huntington Library, Art Collections, and Botanical Gardens
+The Huntington Library, Art Collections and Botanical Gardens Reviews

 Plan your trip to San Marino

 Get a personalized planA complete day-by-day itinerary

 Customize itRefine your plan.
 We'll find the

 Manage itEverything in one place.

 Everyone on the same page.